 The following screenshot shows how members activate their role to a limited time.

-If the role requires approval to activate, a notification will appear in the upper right corner of the user's browser informing them the request is pending approval.
+If the role requires approval to activate, a notification appears in the upper right corner of the user's browser informing them the request is pending approval.
 If an approval isn't required, the member can start using the role.

 Approve or deny

 Delegated approvers receive email notifications when a role request is pending their approval.
 Approvers can view, approve or deny these pending requests in PIM.
 After the request has been approved, the member can start using the role.
-For example, if a user or a group was assigned with Contribution role to a resource group, they'll be able to manage that particular resource group.
+For example, if a user or a group was assigned with Contribution role to a resource group, they are able to manage that particular resource group.

-For more information, check out the following articles: Approve or deny requests for Azure AD roles, Approve or deny requests for Azure resource roles, and Approve activation requests for privileged access group
+For more information, check out the following articles: Approve or deny requests for Microsoft Entra roles, Approve or deny requests for Azure resource roles, and Approve activation requests for PIM for Groups

 Extend and renew assignments